edwardbickerton/DPay-proof-of-concept/Back End/README.md

 ## Testing

+WARNING: this section has not been updated since native ethereum support was added.
+However, it is left as is because it might still be helpful.

 ### Setup

 Taken from [uniswap guide](https://docs.uniswap.org/contracts/v3/guides/local-environment): "When building and testing integrations with on chain protocols, developers often hit a problem: the liquidity on the live chain is critical to thoroughly testing their code but testing against a live network like Mainnet can be extremely expensive."